This text is translated into Russian by google automatic human level neural machine.

 The authors of the publication first of all call the restoration of the balance of consumption and demand as the result of the model.
 Moreover, by fine-tuning the mechanisms, the system of guaranteed certificates can help to point-out the development of import substitution and bring certain areas of industrial production to levels exceeding pre-crisis levels.
 At the same time, the special value of the mechanism is that, thanks to financing through the Central Bank of the Russian Federation, the proposed mechanism allows solving problems of economic recovery without increasing the credit burden on business and the population.
 “Consequently, it does not create restrictions on economic growth in the future,” the authors of the publication note.

 We remind that earlier Alexander Galushka and Artur Niyazmetov proposed another interesting economic instrument - target design emission using escrow accounts.
-We are talking about the formation of an instrument of monetary issues of the Central Bank for the implementation of specific investment projects.
-Moreover, the key aspect of the proposed measure is its “non-inflationary nature” - according to the authors, today it is possible to create such a chain of infusion of money into the economy that the “printing press” will not accelerate inflation.
+We are talking about the formation of an instrument of monetary emissions of the Central Bank for the implementation of specific investment projects.
+Moreover, the key aspect of the proposed measure is its “non-inflationary nature” - according to the authors, today it is possible to create such a chain of money injections into the economy that the “printing press” will not accelerate inflation.